ckeditor/ckeditor5/docs/installation/advanced/integrating-from-source-webpack.md

 ### TypeScript

-If you want to use TypeScript, the `ckeditor` file looks very similar.
-However, don't forget about the `.ts` extension.
+If you want to use TypeScript, the `ckeditor` file looks similar.
+However, do not forget about the `.ts` extension.

 ```ts
 // ckeditor.ts